-When you link with the --paged command-line option, returns the value of the internal page size that armlink uses in its alignment calculations.
+When you link with either the --paged or --sysv command-line option, returns the value of the internal page size that armlink uses in its alignment calculations.
 Otherwise, it returns zero.

 By default the internal page size is set to 8000, but you can change it with the --pagesize command-line option.